th7mo/th7mo.com/ssh-key.md

 ## Multiple accounts on the same repository hosting service

-When you have a personal and work ssh key for the same repository hosting service, you probably need to take more steps to distinct the keys.
+When you have a personal and work SSH key for the same repository hosting service, you probably need to take more steps to distinct the keys.

-### Add both the ssh keys to the ssh-agent
+### Add both the SSH keys to the ssh-agent

-Use the `ssh-add {ssh-key-path}` command explained in [the previous subsection](#adding-the-ssh-key) for each ssh key.
+Use the `ssh-add {ssh-key-path}` command explained in [the previous subsection](#adding-the-ssh-key) for each SSH key.
-Verify if all ssh keys are loaded by using the command:
+Verify if all SSH keys are loaded by using the command:

 ```sh
 ssh-add -l